Table of Contents

 There are several ways to use this tracker.
 You can peruse changes and filter to those that are of most interest to you, view the before and after versions of individual changes, analyze types of changes across the tracker, and export HTML information.

 Each change detailed here includes the agency, type of change, and two topics related to the change.
-You can filter or sort by the fields Agency, Topic 1, Topic 2, and Content or Access Change to narrow the changes to those of interest to you, or to assess patterns to those changes.
+You can filter or sort by the fields Agency, Topic 1, Topic 2, and Content Change, or Access Change to narrow the changes to those of interest to you, or to assess patterns to those changes.

 Download the dataset in CSV, XLS, or other formats by clicking File > Downloads, and then selecting the preferred format.